ZMizgalski/zmizgalski.github.io/README.md

 * [License](#license)

 ## General Information
-- This project is a modified version of library back-end and was made to get my internship in [Andea](https://www.andea.com/).
-My task was to create a library orders and readers.
-I upgraded it a little bit because I added an admin panel when you can add your content dynamically.
+- This project was made to show all my work.

 ## Technologies Used
 - Angular